5 Things I Wish I Knew When Starting My Business

 5. Creating Boundaries: I know it can be hard to say no, to people, to projects, to potential income…but sometimes, it is necessary.
 Before I set clear boundaries for myself and my business, I was on the verge of burnout.
 I would say yes to any project that came my way, be constantly available for clients, and work day and night.
 I did learn a lot along the way – trying out so many different types of projects helped me understand what I actually enjoyed doing and what I definitely DID NOT, and working all the time was a by-product of having a day job in addition to the business.
 But at some point, something’s gotta give.
 Once I was able to commit full time to my business, I was able to set clear work hours and ensure I had plenty of downtime to rest, recover, and just enjoy life!
 I started to niche down, and hone in on the types of products and services I offer.
 Having clear boundaries is the best thing I ever did for myself and my business.

 So there you have it, folks!
 Implementing these systems and practices will get you started on the right foot, and set you up for success!
 Not to mention you’re going to look SO professional and impressive to your clients with your spiffy website, beautiful emails, and oh-so-profesh contracts!
 Just remember to make time to relax, recover and enjoy all of your hard work!
+For more on running a creative business, sign up for our newsletter here!

 The links included here are affiliate links.
 Whren you use them, I receive a small commission, at no extra cost to you!
 I only recommend products I use and love - the discounts and commissions are a bonus that benefit us both!